Milan Brych: Purported cancer treatments

-The Cook Islands
+Cook Islands

 Brych left New Zealand after his appeal against his disbarment failed and moved his practice to Rarotonga in the Cook Islands in March 1977.
 His practice was supported by the Cook Islands' Health Minister Joe Williams, who arranged for medical supplies to be sent to him.
-In May 1977 one of his patients died while returning to New Zealand.
 In the leadup to the 1978 Cook Islands general election then-opposition leader Dr Tom Davis pledged that if elected he would not allow Brych to continue to practice.
 When Davis was elected Prime Minister he immediately barred Brych from Rarotonga hospital.
 His patients were sent home and he was ordered not to return to the islands.

-A small cemetery, adjacent to the RSA (Returned Servicemen's Association) Cemetery in Rarotonga is reported as being nicknamed "the Brych-yard", as it contains the graves of many of Brych's patients.
+Many patients from New Zealand and Australia died while taking treatment from Brych.
+The Nikao Cemetery, adjacent to the RSA (Returned Servicemen's Association) Cemetery in Rarotonga, contains the graves of 56 of Brych's patients.
+It is nicknamed "the Brych-yard".

-Queensland, Australia
+Attempted move to Australia

-In 1978, then Premier of Queensland Joh Bjelke-Petersen asked Brych to set up practice in Queensland.
-In the time of his premiership, Bjelke-Petersen's wishes were usually implemented.
-Then Deputy Premier Dr Llew Edwards, a general practitioner, strenuously opposed and ultimately defeated in Cabinet Bjelke-Petersen's invitation.
+In May 1977, Australian federal health minister Ralph Hunt issued a public warning detailing Brych's previous deregistration in New Zealand and lack of any medical qualifications, advising Australians not to seek treatment from him.
+Hunt later publicly described Brych as a "charlatan" and stated that his patients would not receive any public funds for any "treatments" performed by Brych.
+In September 1977, backbench MP Jack Birney used parliamentary privilege to allege that Australian doctors were receiving kickbacks from Brych for referring their patients to his Cook Islands clinic.

+Despite the federal government's opposition to Brych, in March 1978 Queensland premier Joh Bjelke-Petersen publicly invited Brych to set up a practice in Queensland, which he suggested could become a "world centre" for cancer treatment.
+Bjelke-Petersen described Brych as a "man of great skill and knowledge" and said he should be allowed to establish a self-financed clinic, subject to being registered by the Medical Board of Queensland.
+Queensland deputy premier Dr Llew Edwards, a general practitioner, was strenuously opposed to Brych being allowed to practise in Queensland and ultimately succeeded in convincing the state cabinet that Bjelke-Petersen's invitation should not be pursued, an unusual outcome at a time when Bjelke-Petersen was rarely opposed in cabinet.